 Overall, the quality and strength of evidence were low due to mostly observational study designs with no comparison groups, subjective endpoints, potential confounding (a situation where the association between the intervention and outcome is influenced by another factor such as a co-intervention), small sample sizes, lack of validated assessment tools, and considerable lost to follow-up.

 The studies that are available, not surprisingly, show higher rates of morbidity and health problems.
-From a rationale medical or scientific point of view, this would in normal circumstances be concerning.
+From a rational medical or scientific point of view, this would in normal circumstances be concerning.

 The most thorough followup of sex-reassigned people — extending over 30 years and conducted in Sweden, where the culture is strongly supportive of transgender people — documents lifelong mental unrest.
 Ten to 15 years after surgical reassignment, the suicide rate of those who have undergone sex-reassignment surgery rose to 20 times to that of comparable peers.